rudy128/Railway-Passanger-System/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed under the MIT License yet.

 ## Acknowledgments